Running Your Own Small Food Business – A Start-Up Guide

 Having your own small food business is a dream for many of us and it is something I’ve planned to do a few times.
 When my sister and I were teenagers, we were daydreaming about running our own Swedish café in London and a few years ago, my husband and I looked into running our own sandwich shop.
 I read up on all the things you need to know and it’s quite a lot and quite complicated stuff too sometimes.

-Whether you’re running a café, a restaurant, a kiosk or a bakery, you need to know how to handle, store and serve the food that you sell to your customers.
+Whether you’re opening a cafe, a restaurant, a ghost kitchen, a kiosk or a bakery, you need to know how to handle, store and serve the food that you sell to your customers.

 The EU law states that you need to understand and know the 14 allergens list so that you can keep your customers safe and free from any allergens that may harm them contained within the foods that you serve and sell.
 Erudus is a company which stores and shares food labelling information within a data pool for customers’ benefit and has helped to put together this helpful start-up guide for anyone aiming to run their own small food business: